Juli Briskman, Woman Who Flipped Off Donald Trump’s Motorcade, Wins Election In Virginia

 Juli Briskman, the Virginia woman who famously flipped off Donald Trump’s motorcade as it rolled through her town, and lost her job for it, has won a seat on her county’s board, Patch reports.

-Briskman ran as a Democrat and narrowly defeated her opponent, incumbent Republican Suzanne Volpe, by a few hundred votes out of ten thousand votes cast.
+Briskman ran as a Democrat and narrowly defeated her opponent, incumbent Republican Suzanne Volpe, by a few hundred votes out of 10,000 votes cast.
 The win earned her a seat on the Loudoun County Board of Supervisors, Algonkian District.

 In a tweet thanking the voters, she obliquely referenced the incident that thrust her into the national spotlight.